iarellano/iad-maven-invoker-maven-plugin/README.md

 [Go to parameters list](#Parameters)

 ### alsoMakeDependents
 Enable the 'also make dependents' mode.
-Equivalent of {@code -amd} or {@code --also-make-dependents}.
+Equivalent of `-amd` or `--also-make-dependents`.

 |          |     |
 | -------- | --- |